ubb-ubb/ubb-ubb.github.io/_posts/2022-6-19-EffeciveJavaCh1.md

 published: true
 ---

-## 1.STATIC FACTORY METHOD INSTEAD CONSTRUCTORS
+## 1. Static Factory Method instead constructors.
 Good old traditional way to create object is using constructor.
 Another technique to create object is called ___static factory method___.
 Static factory method is different than design pattern factory method.
 Class can provide a public static factory method, simply static method that returns an instance of class.